jomcbob/battleship/README.md

 ## 🕹️ Demo -> [Live here](jomcbob.github.io/battleship)

-Play the game by opening the `index.html` in your browser.
-Ships away!

 ## 📦 Project Structure

 This game is built from scratch using vanilla JavaScript, HTML, and CSS.
 It features an interactive UI, a bot opponent, and dynamic prompts from your digital captain.